Getting Real About Our Struggles

 Biblically speaking, the heart is more than just our feelings; it’s actually made up of our mind, our will and our emotions.
 In other words, when we talk about our heart, we are taking about our thought patterns, mindsets, beliefs, expectations, feelings, reactions, even decisions.
 This is key as we consider mental health from a ministry or leadership perspective.

-Let’s start by being brutally honest about our own physical and mental health.
+2) Be brutally honest about your physical and mental health

 I believe God wants us healthy!
 We may need to slow down, make time for exercise, cut back on caffeine (what?!), eat better, or making other lifestyle changes.
 I know, you don’t have time, you won’t be as effective or productive.
 I get it.
 But all of these factors affect our ability to lead and to serve well.